-Fullerton College is undergoing a regular evaluation by the Accrediting Commission of Community and Junior Colleges (ACCJC).
-On October 9-12, 2017, a team of evaluators will visit the campus to complete its evaluation of the college’s performance on a set of accreditation standards.
-The current draft of the Fullerton College’s Institutional Self-evaluation Report was prepared by the Accreditation Steering Committee and the workgroups for each accreditation standard.
-It is being shared with the public for review and comment.
+Fullerton College completed a regular evaluation by the Accrediting Commission of Community and Junior Colleges (ACCJC).
+On October 9-12, 2017, a team of evaluators visited the campus to complete its evaluation of the college’s performance on a set of accreditation standards.
+To prepare for the visit, the Accreditation Steering Committee prepared an Institutional Self-evaluation Report.

 FC Accreditation 2017